Applies to: Orders API | Catalog API

 - The order is paid.

-If you're using a sandbox test account to validate your code, the order appears in the Square Dashboard for the account you are testing with.
+If you're using a Sandbox test account to validate your code, the order appears in the Square Dashboard for the account you're testing with.
 For more information, see Square Sandbox.

 endpoint to show buyers a preview of applying loyalty points to their orders without locking loyalty points until the buyers are ready to pay for the orders.